Skip to main content

 Figures 7.54 and 7.55 show atomic arrangements in halite and fluorite.
 In halide minerals, anions and cations alternate and bonds are nearly entirely ionic.
 In halite (or sylvite), Na+ (or K+) and Cl alternate in a cubic three-dimensional arrangement.
 In fluorite, the arrangement of atoms is also cubic, but two F are present for every Ca2+.

-This page titled 7.4.5: Halides is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.4.5: Halides is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?